 Copyrights & Licensing 101: The Basics.
 For artists, one of the biggest questions in publishing work is wondering how all of our hard work will be protected.

-Eastern time.
-No need to file a Form SS-4!
+If you need to file a return, but do not have your EIN yet due to the limitation discussed above, complete a Form SS-4 and attach it to the completed and signed tax return.
 City of Rancho Cordova : Business Licenses.
 The City of Rancho Cordova issues business licenses to regulate businesses operating within the city limits.

 The license promotes enforcement of city ordinances that protect the public and prevent nuisances and neighborhood disturbances.
 The license is not a business tax and is not based on business revenue.
 Only businesses that have a fixed-location in the city limits are required to obtain a business license.
 Business License information you may need: How to Contact Us City of Rancho Cordova Business Licenses 2729 Prospect Park Drive Rancho Cordova, CA 95670 City Hall: (916) 851-8700Business Licensing: (916) 851-8737Business Licensing fax: (916) 851-8768 Email: email@example.com.